Erika de Casier: 2020–present: Sensational and Still

+De Casier co-wrote several songs for K-pop girl group NewJeans's second EP, Get Up (2023), including the singles "Super Shy" and "Cool With You".
+De Casier said in an interview with GQ that it was her first time writing music for other artists, a process that she found "freeing".
+The EP and its singles were commercially successful and critically acclaimed; "Super Shy" was named among the best songs of the year by numerous publication, entering the top 10 in lists compiled by The Guardian, NME, Rolling Stone, and Pitchfork, among others.
+For their work on the EP, De Casier and fellow Danish songwriter Fine Glindvad were awarded Danish Songwriter of the Year at the Danish Music Awards 2023.

+De Casier released her 3rd studio album, Still, on February 21st, 2024.

 Artistry

-Casier's music is mostly pop, contemporary R&B, and experimental pop, and has taken inspiration from music of the 1990s and early 2000s, incorporating genres such as g-funk, bossa nova, breakbeat, and trip hop.
+De Casier's music is mostly pop, contemporary R&B, and experimental pop, and has taken inspiration from music of the 1990s and early 2000s, incorporating genres such as G-funk, bossa nova, breakbeat, and trip hop.
 She has listed Avril Lavigne's 2002 album Let Go, Brandy and Monica's 1998 song "The Boy Is Mine", Craig David's 2000 album Born to Do It, and Aaliyah's 2001 self-titled album as influences on her music.
 She has cited Sade and Destiny's Child as groups that shaped her sound, while stating that Portishead, Tricky, and Mariah Carey influenced her vocals.
 She sings, writes, and produces much of her music.
 For Sensational, she developed an alter ego, the "fabulous", "Hausfrauen" Bianka.

 Personal life

-In 2021, Casier earned a master's degree in Music Creation from the Rhythmic Music Conservatory, and presented parts of Sensational as her final project.
+In 2021, de Casier earned a master's degree in Music Creation from the Rhythmic Music Conservatory, and presented parts of Sensational as her final project.
 She has described herself as "not a spiritual person at all".